-Reform is a persistent feature of various sectors, which continuously need to adapt to shifting priorities and environments.
+Change is a persistent feature of every public sector, which has to evolve and adapt to changing priorities and surroundings.
 The defence sector in Norway and other NATO member states has been and remains subject to wide-reaching reforms.

-The following are some of the areas that the institute addresses as part of its research programme on defence reform: What have been the key features and causes of defence reform?
-To what extent have the objectives been met?
-What can the defence and other sectors learn from such processes?
+The institute's programme for research on military change addresses questions such as: How have the reforms changed the Armed Forces?
+What triggered the reforms?
+To what degree have the objectives been met?
+What can the Armed Forces and other public sectors learn from such processes?
 What lessons can the Norwegian defence sector learn from similar processes in other countries?

 The defence sector in Norway and other states has been subject to wide-reaching reforms over the last 20 years, but the results have varied.
 The defence sector as an organisation has, at the same time, evolved in step with changes in public sector and society at large.
 But the understanding of how defence organisations change in order to adapt to shifting circumstances has changed little.